Paul Lynch (director)

-Paul Lynch (born June 11, 1946) is a Canadian film director and television director.
+Paul Lynch (born June 11, 1946) is an English-born Canadian film director and television director.
+He is a three-time Gemini Award and a Directors Guild of America Award nominee.

+Life and career

-Lynch came to Canada in 1960.
-He left school to become a cartoonist for the Toronto Star and then served as a photographer for a number of small-town newspapers.
+Lynch was born in Liverpool in 1946, and raised in Hoylake.
+His family emigrated to Canada in when he was 11-years-old, settling in Oakville, Ontario.
+He cited Stanley Kubrick and fellow Canadian director Sidney J. Furie as inspirations.
+He left school at age 16 to become a cartoonist for the Toronto Star and then served as a photographer for a number of small-town newspapers, as well as the Toronto Star, Maclean's and Toronto Life.

 This led to work in film, including a 90-minute documentary on Penthouse magazine commissioned by its publisher, Bob Guccione.
 His first feature film was The Hard Part Begins.
 This was followed by the box-office hit Prom Night, a straightforward slasher film starring Jamie Lee Curtis and Leslie Nielsen.
 Lynch has only made movies periodically, pursuing instead a career directing for American television.